goliatone/application-core/docs/guide.md

 In a way **core.io** aims to be a workflow rather than a framework or a library, providing a common application structure regardless if the application is web, desktop, or data focused.

-**core.io** provides basic tools which are useful in any context like configuration management, logging, dependency management, and it provides a nice REPL.
+**core.io** provides basic tools which are useful in any context like configuration management, logging, dependency management, a REPL.

 Following simple conventions on how files are named and where are placed **core.io** will auto-load, auto-configure, and auto-wire components.